RavnaPCB/01.OSOH_SOM_MB/README.md

 ## Future Plans

-Development of different and robust [Open Hardware] System On Modules [SOM], Motherboards and Single Board Computers [SBC] capable of operating in the industrial temperature range.
+Development of different, robust [Open Hardware] Systems On Module [SOM], Motherboards and Single Board Computers [SBC] capable of operating in the industrial temperature range.

 ## Software Requirements [OpenSource]